Greenpeace faces shutdown after India freezes funds in charity crackdown

 CHARITY CRACKDOWN

-India has in recent months tightened its surveillance of the tens of thousands of foreign funded non-governmental organisations (NGOs) working in sectors from health and education to environmental protection and human rights.
+India has in recent months tightened its surveillance of the tens of thousands of foreign funded non-governmental organizations (NGOs) working in sectors from health and education to environmental protection and human rights.

 Government officials say they suspect that some charities are violating the Foreign Contribution Regulation Act (FCRA) - a law that bars overseas donations to NGOs of a "political nature" - hinting that foreign hands may be trying to disrupt the progress of one of Asia's fastest growing economies.

-A leaked intelligence service report in June last year said local branches of organisations such as Greenpeace, Amnesty International and ActionAid were damaging the country's economy with their activities against industrial projects.
+A leaked intelligence service report in June last year said local branches of organizations such as Greenpeace, Amnesty International and ActionAid were damaging the country's economy with their activities against industrial projects.

-The groups have been involved in many campaigns in which they have supported indigenous communities to successfully mobilise against big mining firms such as Vedanta and Essar.
+The groups have been involved in many campaigns in which they have supported indigenous communities to successfully mobilize against big mining firms such as Vedanta and Essar.

-The home ministry last month cancelled the registration of nearly 9,000 charities for failing to declare details of funds from abroad.
+The home ministry last month canceled the registration of nearly 9,000 charities for failing to declare details of funds from abroad.

 It also put U.S.-based Ford Foundation on a security watch list, ordering government approval of any of its activities in the country.
 The charity is being investigated for funding a local group run by a prominent activist and critic of Modi.